ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ## 2.8.5. **Pipeline Variables**
 Firstly, click on the background pane (first step from the screenshot in the pink rectangle) to see the tab with parameters and variables.

 In the pipeline settings tab, navigate to `Variables`.
-Here, create a new variable named `table_name`, set its type to `Array`, and assign the default value `["green201501", "green202301"]`.
+Here, create a new variable named `table_name`, set its type to `Array`, and assign the default value `["green201501", "green202301"]`. **Follow the specific step presented in the screenshot.**

 ![Step](../media/2/32.jpg)

 ## 2.8.6. **ForEach Settings**
 In the `ForEach` settings, select `Sequential`.
 To add dynamic content, open the sidebar and select the `table_name` variable.
-Confirm by clicking `OK`.
+Confirm by clicking `OK`. **Follow the specific step presented in the screenshot.**

 ![Step](../media/2/33.jpg)

+> [!NOTE]
+> Sequential specifies whether the loop should be executed sequentially or in parallel.
+Maximum of 50 loop iterations can be executed at once in parallel.
+For example, if you have a ForEach activity iterating over a copy activity with 10 different source and sink datasets with isSequential set to False, all copies are executed at once.
+>
+> And this "Sequential" mode may not be the best strategy for this task, especially since we want to run the same notebook for two different tables in parallel.
+If you arrived at the same conclusion, then that's a very astute observation.
+Feel free to chat about it with instructors.

 ## 2.8.7. **Adding Notebook Activity**
 Under `Activities`, choose `Notebook`.
 ![Step](../media/2/34.jpg)

 ## 2.8.8. **Notebook Settings**
-Access the `Settings` tab for the notebook as illustrated.
+From the General Tab (presented in the screenshot), go the `Settings` tab for the notebook, as illustrated.
 ![Step](../media/2/35.jpg)

 ## 2.8.9. **Select Workspace**